CooperstoneLab/MS2extract/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-This function returns a list, which contains the MS2 spectra, and the TIC plot.
-Since the extracted MS2 spectra contains low intensity signals (backgroun) noise, you can remove them by using the `detect_mass()` function.
+This function returns a list, which contains the MS2 spectra, and the MS2 TIC plot.
+Since the extracted MS2 spectra contains low intensity signals (i.e. background noise), you can remove them by using the `detect_mass()` function.

 The raw MS2 spectra contains 6226 signals which the majority of them are low intensity signals (background noise).